 Follow these energy efficiency tips this fall:

 Get a furnace tune-up before winter – Getting a furnace tune-up now will alleviate any fear that it won’t fire up when it’s time to turn it on again and will keep it running efficiently and safely.
-If you decide you need to replace your furnace or upgrade to an energy-efficient one, we offer a rebate on qualifying natural gas furnace purchases for customers in Iowa, Illinois and Nebraska, dependent on available funding.
+If you decide you need to replace your furnace or upgrade to an energy-efficient one, we offer a rebate on qualifying natural gas furnace purchases for customers in Iowa and Illinois, dependent on available funding.
 Also make sure the filter in your furnace is new and clean to ensure efficiency over the cold months.

 Use a smart thermostat to manage temperature changes – Smart thermostats automatically adjust the temperature in your home based on occupancy and your preset preferences.
 Many smart thermostats learn your temperature preferences and establish a schedule that automatically adjusts to energy-saving temperatures when you are away or asleep.
 They’re simple to use and can be controlled from anywhere using your smartphone.
 And remember, the higher you set your air conditioner and the lower you set your furnace, the more money you will save.
 If you don’t have a smart thermostat yet, we offer a rebate for qualifying purchases.